Little penguin: Interactions with fishing

-Earlier oil spill or oil dumping events have injured or killed little penguins at various locations in the 1920s, 1930s, 1940s, 1950s, 1960s and 1970s.
-The threat persists in the 21st century, with oiled birds received for treatment at specialised facilities like AMWRRO in South Australia.

 Plastic pollution

 Plastics are swallowed by Australian little penguins, who mistake them for prey items.
 They present a choking hazard and also occupy space in the animal's stomach.
 Indigestible material in a penguin's stomach can contribute to malnutrition or starvation.
 Other larger plastic items, such as bottle packaging rings, can become entangled around penguins' necks, affecting their mobility.